Article 03.31.25

 Source: New York Law Journal

-Rolando Acosta brings over 25 years of experience as a sitting New York judge to guide clients through all phases of litigation.
+Rolando Acosta brings more than 25 years of experience as a sitting New York judge to bear in guiding clients through all phases of litigation.

-Justice Acosta has decades of experience as a trial and appellate judge on the Supreme Court of the State of New York.
+Justice Acosta has presided over hundreds of bench and jury trials and thousands of appeals of complex civil and criminal cases, including but not limited to commercial disputes, torts and real estate matters.
+He has decades of experience as a trial and appellate judge on the Supreme Court of the State of New York.
 Most notably, he served on the Appellate Division, First Department for 15 years, including as Presiding Justice for six years.
 Widely recognized as one of the foremost jurists in the United States, Justice Acosta has earned a reputation for his uncompromising adherence to the rule of law.
-Throughout his tenure as Presiding Justice of the Appellate Division, First Department, the Court underwent a swift and strategic modernization, achieving improved efficiency and affording the public greater access to justice.
+Throughout his tenure as Presiding Justice, the Court underwent a swift and strategic modernization, achieving improved efficiency and affording the public greater access to justice.

 View More